rufuspollock-okfn/facetview/README.rst

 indices (although there have been recent changes that may not work for SOLR yet
 - work in progress).

+(NOTE: recent changes have not been built against SOLR... it probably does not currently work against a SOLR index.
+May fix soon.)

 It's been developed as a jQuery plugin and lets you easily embed a faceted browse front end into any web page.